lubuntu-team/manual/source/2/2.2/2.2.3/libreoffice_impress.rst

 To type text into a presentation click in one of the boxes for your theme and type in the text with controls for the text on the right hand side.
 To insert a picture press the button with what looks like a photograph of a tree and select the file you want to insert or :menuselection:`Insert --> Image...`.
 To insert audio or video to your presentation :menuselection:`Insert --> Audio or video`.

 To change the layout of your slide :menuselection:`Slide --> Layout --> Your prefred layout`.
+To set an image as the background of your slide :menuselection:`Slide --> Set Background Image`.

 To apply a bold effects on your fonts select the text with the mouse and then press :kbd:`Control+ B` or :menuselection:`Format --> Text --> Bold`.
 To make text italic with first select it and then press :kbd:`Control + I` or :menuselection:`Format --> Text --> Italic`.
 To underline your text select it and then press :kbd:`Control+U` or :menuselection:`Format --> Text --> Underline`.